 Due to the water treatment it is possible that the content of certain substances per m3 is higher if the water is taken from a river than in the effluent released into the river.
 In an LCA this would mean that the production of paper could be credited for the reduction in substances.
 This is illustrated in figure 4.

-However, since only a few mills analyse their incoming water the available data cannot be considered as representative.
-Therefore only data for the emissions to the recipient are given, without taking into account the substances in the incoming water.
+Since only a few mills analyse their incoming water the available data cannot be considered as representative.
+Therefore, only data for the emissions to the recipient are given, without taking into account the substances in the incoming water.

 Most of the corrugated board plants have internal waste water treatment that can be treated externally afterwards.